HomeBlogAlaska Occupational Hearing Loss Workers' Compensation Guide

 The Lancet Commission (2024) identified hearing loss as the single largest modifiable risk factor for dementia — a meta-analysis of six cohort studies found a 37% increased risk of incident dementia attributable to hearing loss.

-Why this matters for Alaska employers: Workers exposed to occupational noise over the past two to three decades are carrying a hearing loss burden that won't fully materialize in claims for another 10–30 years.
-The employers who build defensible, documented programs today are the ones who will have both a healthier workforce and a defensible record when that wave arrives.
+Why this matters for Alaska employers: Workers exposed to occupational noise over the past two to three decades are carrying a hearing loss burden that won’t fully materialize in claims for another 10–30 years.
 This is precisely the problem Soundtrace was built to solve.

 Building a defensible hearing conservation program in Alaska